OccultoStudios/OccultoStudios.github.io/index.md

 # Occulto Studios
-#### :wave: Hello!
-This page is a development guide for Occulto.
-Whether you are a developer for us, or want to use our API, here you can find out how!
+#### 👋 Hello!
+This site is a development guide for Occulto.
+If you are a developer for us, or want to use our API, here is where you can find out how!

 ## Plugins
 List of plugins used below.